 What makes WebAR different from Conventional AR?

 The building of the new App can be very expensive and requires a very high time, investment, and talent.
 There are many devices, iPhones, and new pixel phones that support AR.
 Web Augmented Reality gives you the option to focus on a story rather than worrying about costs, distribution, and technology.
-It is a branch of AR that helps to access AR on browsers with the help of mobiles, tablets, and Pcs.
+It is a branch of AR that helps to access AR on browsers with the help of mobiles, tablets, and PCs.
 Web Augmented Reality is the best technology that serves as the best solution to the needs of users.

 One of the most beneficial sections of the market is Advertisement.
 It can help to add a new dimension by adding AR for a more interactive and personalized experience.
 Web Augmented Reality can help businesses reach out to their target customers effectively, enhancing success metrics significantly.
-It has very fewer possibilities for lapses when compared to wearable technologies.
+It has very few possibilities for lapses when compared to wearable technologies.
 There are many developers and web designers who are trying their best to bring AR into reality.
 They are making use of smartphone webcams and smartphone cameras that will inspire users to get in touch with services and products.

 AR.js is one of the very important tools that will work amazingly in a web browser so there is no need to download the app.
 There is also no need to buy a particular device to enjoy Web Augmented Reality.
 It will work perfectly on Android, iPhone, Windows, and any other platforms.
 QR codes can be considered an important tool that is used with Web Augmented Reality.
-One can easily scan it from the phone and redirects you to a web page that will take you to the content.
+One can easily scan it from the phone and redirect you to a web page that will take you to the content.

 Web AR device compatibility